 Then again, would a farmer be concerned with the feelings of his beast of burden?

 Smish-each Frames - Erratic and Non-Confrontational Leadership

 I did receive some reassurance when I went back to get my paycheck.
 Unsurprisingly, the owner wasn’t there.
-But an employee told me how she was fired the same way, giving a pleasant goodbye at the end of the day and then getting the phone call when they were home.
-A few months later he called the employee back and wanted to rehire them.
-The employee took the job because it was close to their house.
+But an employee told me how she was fired the same way, giving a pleasant goodbye at the end of the day and then getting the phone call when she was home.
+A few months later he called the employee back and wanted to rehire her them.
+She took the job only because it was close to her house.

 The lesson here is obvious: integrity.
 The man communicated that he was an honest owner to work for, but his behavior did not reflect his words.
 He chooses not to express his expectations nor issues he had with employees to them personally.
 Confrontation is a necessary part of leadership.
 Yes, there are wrong ways to confront your employees, but you still need to do it if you’re a leader.
 The employee may not know if they’re not up to standard nor productive enough.
 It’s better to assume ignorance and communicate with the employee the measurable standards you would like achieved.

 It’s also critical you don’t reprimand or fire employees just because they were never adequately communicated their expectations.